wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 1.0,4 =
+Upgrade to get rid of some nasty bugs

 = 1.0.3 =
 Upgrade if you use recipes as posts